Hugo-Chia/tp/docs/UserGuide.md

 1. Download the latest `.jar` file from [here](https://github.com/AY2425S2-CS2103T-F11-1/tp/releases).
 This is the HubHealth application.

+### Getting Started

 1. Copy the file to the folder you want to use as the _home folder_ for HubHealth.

 1. Open a command terminal, and enter `cd <directory>`, where `<directory>` is the path to the folder you put the jar file in. <br>
-  For instance, if the application is in the Downloads folder, the command you enter should look something like `cd C:\Users\user\Downloads`<br>
+   - For instance, if the application is in the Downloads folder, the command you enter should look something like `cd C:\Users\user\Downloads`<br>
-   (You can find the location of the application by right-clicking on it, and selecting `Properties` or `Get info` for Windows and Mac users.)
+   - (You can find the location of the application by right-clicking on it, and selecting `Properties` or `Get info` for Windows and Mac users.)

-2. Next, enter the command `java -jar addressbook.jar` and press Enter to start the application.<br>
+1. Next, enter the command `java -jar HubHealth.jar` and press Enter to start the application.<br>
-   A GUI similar to the below should appear in a few seconds.
+   - A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>